openresty/lua-nginx-module/README.markdown

 In case of errors (like bad regexes or any PCRE runtime errors), this API function returns two `nil` values followed by a string describing the error.

-If no match is found, this function just returns `nil` values.
+If no match is found, this function just returns a `nil` value.

 Below is an example: